 Those who struggle with physical and psychological injuries after sexual assaults should discuss their legal rights with injury attorneys as soon as possible.
 At Dolman Law Group, we know how sensitive and personal this type of incident can be, and we provide compassionate assistance that you can trust for all assault survivors.
-If you want to learn more about a free and completely confidential consultation with our Florida sexual assault laws or child sexual assault laws, please contact a member of our dedicated team today.
+If you want to learn more about a free and completely confidential consultation with our Florida sexual assault laws or child sexual assault laws, please contact our Florida Sexual Assault Attorneys today.

 Civil vs. Criminal Sexual Assault Proceedings in Florida

 When you think of a legal case following a sexual assault, you likely first think of a criminal case.
 If you seek help from a hospital, doctor, or law enforcement agency following a sexual assault, they will gather evidence of the assault for a criminal case.
 If your assailant is found, hopefully he will be arrested, taken off the streets so he cannot harm anyone else, and face criminal charges for sexual assault.

 However, while you may have to testify in the criminal case and relive this painful memory, a criminal conviction does little to provide any compensation for the harm you suffered.
 Instead, criminal cases are focused on punishing the offender and protecting society.

 Civil cases may be easier to prove than criminal charges, because the burden of proof is lower than “beyond a reasonable doubt.”
 To recover compensation for civil sexual abuse cases, the burden of proof is a "preponderance of the evidence," or more probably true than not.
 In addition, you can use a defendant’s conviction as important evidence in your civil case.
 To lighten the burden on sexual assault survivors, our experienced attorneys will handle every step of the civil personal injury process so that you can focus on your own well-being.

 Injuries and Losses Caused by Sexual Assault in Florida

 Sexual assaults are traumatic under any circumstances.
 In some situations, survivors are left dealing with physical injuries in addition to emotional trauma.
 Injuries that can result from such assaults include: